 ‘Spikes Dinner’ is a commercially produced tinned food designed especially for Hedgehogs but if you cannot get this, tinned dog food will be welcome, also provide a dish of water.

-Toads, frogs and newts will be coming out from their secret hibernation places this month and will be looking for mates to produce the next generations of amphibians.
+Toads, frogs and newts will be coming out from their secret sleeping places this month and will be looking for mates to produce the next generations of amphibians.
 They breed in water so even the smallest pond will be investigated.
 I have friends who have created a little pond from a washing up bowl and last year it was full of frog spawn!
 Every little helps.

 Wild Ken Hill Farm, in Heacham, has been granted a licence to release six beavers in an enclosure with a future plan to let them go into the wild.
 Beavers have not been in Norfolk since the twelfth century and the last one to be seen in Britain was in the sixteenth century.
 They were hunted to extinction for their fur and meat and also a waxy secretion from glands near the anus called castoreum.
 The beaver uses this to mark its territory and to help waterproof its fur; it was used it in perfume and food to add a flowery scent.